garcia-alexandre-pro/MarkdownEditor.js/README.md

 I developped this JavaScript Markdown editor some time ago, I share it in case it could be helpful to someone, feel free to copy, reuse and modify.

 This editor is only a web interface, I use it in conjunction with Markdig on .NET web applications.
+The server is called using AJAX.

 Here, you'll find an example of how to use it: